SjoerdTimovanVliet/SSVEP_interface_thesis/Readme.md

 # Introduction
 This research investigates how stimuli characteristics in SSVEP-based interfaces influence the signal-to-noise ratio (SNR) (dB).
 It used Experiment Builder to record the eye-tracking and eeg data.
 2 Experiments are executed.
 Experiment 1 shows one stimulus across all the trials.
 This stimulus varies in shape, frequency, color, and size.
 Experiment 2 simulates the same stimulus in an 2X2 SSVEP-speller across the same frequencies, colors, and sizes.
 A comparison can be made between the two experiments to investigate the effect a SSVEP-speller environment has on the measured SNR.

+One important aspect when executing this code is that there were a lot of conflicts between dependencies.
+This caused a lot of seperate anaconda environments.
 # Experiments - Experimental Builder
 The experiments itself are located in the Experimental Builder folder.
 The version of the application is v2.3.38.